ItsOrv/Orv-Portfolio-Site/README.md

 This portfolio showcases professional work, skills, and projects with an emphasis on performance and user experience.
 Built with modern web technologies and best practices.

+**Note:** This project is currently under active development and may contain incomplete features or known issues.
+See [TODO.md](./TODO.md) for details on remaining work.

 ## Tech Stack

 - **Framework:** React 19 with TypeScript